top of page

 Email: tcrouch@ucsd.edu

 Tessa Crouch recently graduated with her B.S degree from the University of California San Diego.
 Before she began her appointment at LUMCON, she held a research position at the Sea Otter Savvy in Monterey, California, working with sea otters and learning their behavior.
 At LUMCON, Tessa designed a 90-day biological degradation experiment to test the microbial responses and organic carbon character from various nutrient concentrations and temperatures using polar cryosphere, temperate freshwater, and marine carbon sources.
 She relished in learning about microbial growth and carbon degradation, and quickly mastered skills in analytical chemistry techniques and laboratory management.
 She had very ambitious goals, was intrigued by laboratory and field work challenges, and developed a strong connection to making a difference in this world through her research contributions.
 Tessa is keen to learn about biogeochemistry, biological oceanography, geophysical fluid dynamics, and atmospheric physics, which clearly made her a perfect researcher to join the LUMCON family and the Lab D'Andrilli.
+She is now collaborating with D'Andrilli's group at UNT.
 Outside of her academic career, she enjoys volunteering for beach cleanup, rehabilitating animals, painting, and all outdoor activities.
 Tessa impressed many at LUMCON with her artistic skills as she is already an accomplished graphics designer.
 See some of her work on the Current Projects tab.

 IMG_8821.JPG